Sonamkandari/Data_warehouse_project/README.md

 FROM bronze.crm_prd_info;

 ```
- -  and after inserting all the cleaned data we will re check the ll the columns of crm_prd_info table
+ - After inserting all the cleaned data, we recheck all columns of the crm_prd_info table.
-# here are the different types of data transformation which we had used here are
+# Data Transformations Applied
+### The following types of data transformations were used:
-- 1:**Derived Columns**: Create new columns based on calculations or tranformations of existing ones.
+- 1:**Derived Columns**: Create new columns based on calculations or transformations of existing data.
-- 2:**Data Normalization & Standardization**: Maps coded values to meaningful, user-friendly descripttion
+- 2:**Data Normalization & Standardization**: Map coded values to meaningful, user-friendly descriptions.
-- 3:**Handling Missing Data**: Fills in the blanks by adding a default values
+- 3:**Handling Missing Data**: Fill missing values using default or derived values.
-- 4:**Data Type Casting**: we are converting data type to one to another datatype
+- 4:**Data Type Casting**: Convert data from one data type to another as required.
-- 5:**Data Enrichment**: Add new, relevant data to enhance the dataset for analysis
+- 5:**Data Enrichment**:Add new, relevant attributes to enhance the dataset for analysis.
 ---
-# Clean & Load ->CRM_sales_details
+# Clean & Load ->crm_sales_details
 ```
 select
 sls_ord_num,